paradise-fi/RoFI/softwareComponents/taskDistribution/documentation.md

 enum FunctionType
 {
-    Regular, // Registers the function as a regular function Barrier, // Registers the function as a barrier function Initial, // Registers the function as an initial function.
+    Regular, // Registers the function as a regular function Barrier, // Registers the function as a barrier function - no task, regardless of priority, put after this function into a scheduler will be queued before this task is cleared.
+    Initial, // Registers the function as an initial function.
 There can only be one initial function.
 };
 ```

+**IMPORTANT!** Barrier functions also require ``FunctionCompletionType`` to be set to Blocking, otherwise they shall not be registered as barrier functions with schedulers.
+This is because the semantics ``FunctionCompletionType`` affect what happens *after* a task is chosen to leave the queue, while ``FunctionType::Barrier`` provides guarantees on priority-scheduling blocking.

 <hr>